 The assistance will be used in a timely fashion.
 The Department will consider whether a proposed project provides a well-defined strategic plan and reasonable timetable for use of the grant funds.
 Apart from the three-year period of time that a community may subsidize air service to and from an underserved airport, the statute does not place limits on the duration for which the Department may authorize various forms of assistance under SCASDP.
-Beginning with the FY 2017 SCASDP Order Awarding Grants,21 the Department increased the duration of grant awards under the program by one year over the durations it previously awarded, resulting in durations of two years for grants only seeking to perform studies, three years for those involving marketing, and four years for those involving revenue guarantees.22 The Department found that these longer terms were warranted, as communities often requested extensions of their grant durations to achieve the goals they set in their grant applications.
+The Department therefore intends, in the final order selecting grantees in this proceeding, to award FY 2023 grants for three years to complete studies, four years for marketing and promotion (including advertising and public relations) of the airport, community, carrier, or destination, and five years for projects that target a revenue guarantee, subsidy, or other financial incentives.